catharsis/spotifile/README.md

     dr-x------ 0 alofgren root 0 Aug  7 10:00 Candlemass - Epicus Doomicus Metallicus/
     # ... snip ...

+For the `music` directory, which exists to make playback more convenient, each track is represented by a .wav file:

+    $ ls -AlF playlists/music/Arsonists/
+    total 0
+    -r--r----- 0 alofgren root 0 Jun 20  2011 00 - Intro.wav
+    -r--r----- 0 alofgren root 0 Jun 20  2011 01 - Backdraft.wav
+    -r--r----- 0 alofgren root 0 Jun 20  2011 02 - Shit Ain’t Sweet.wav
+    -r--r----- 0 alofgren root 0 Jun 20  2011 03 - Pyromaniax.wav
+    # ... snip ...

-Each of these directories in turn, contain a collection of symlinks - one for each track in the playlist - pointing to the respective `track` directories in the `browse` directory.
+For the `meta` directory, each of its subdirectories in turn contain a collection of symlinks - one for each track in the playlist - pointing to the respective `track` directories in the `browse` directory.
 For example:

-    $ ls -AlF playlists/Arsonists/
+    $ ls -AlF playlists/meta/Arsonists/
     total 0
     lrwxrwxrwx 0 alofgren root 56 Jun 20  2011 Alive -> ../../browse/tracks/spotify:track:5LEz8sfYIneF9la9icV9G0/
     lrwxrwxrwx 0 alofgren root 56 Jun 20  2011 Backdraft -> ../../browse/tracks/spotify:track:1iqvZV4BcMpV81WVJBuBTw/